fs-webdev/eslint-config-frontier/README.md

 # eslint-config-frontier

+## NPM Publish Warning
+This repo has a special branch called "artifactory-publish" that publishes to artifactory.
+Any changes to the master branch should be merged into the artifactory-publish branch as well as the version bumped so a new version will get published.

 ### If you are looking for our eslint-config for react, that is located at [eslint-config-frontier-react](https://github.com/fs-webdev/eslint-config-frontier-react)

 - A common ESLint configuration for frontier apps to base off of.
 The rules were gathered and polled from